3D Brain and Heart Volume Generative Models: A Survey: 3D Brain and Heart Applications of Generative Models

 \subsubsection{\textbf{Class / Attribute Condition.}}

-CounterSynth~\cite{ref:CounterSynth} proposed a counterfactual augmentation approach to generate biological-plausible 3D brain volumes conditioned on the demographic attributes.
+CounterSynth~\cite{ref:CounterSynth} proposed a counterfactual augmentation approach to generate biological-plausible 3D brain volumes conditioned on demographic attributes.
 Specifically, the U-Net generator is conditioned on the real brain image and counterfactual attributes (e.g., age, sex) to produce the deformation fields, which are then applied to the real brain image to obtain the counterfactual brain image.
 The discriminator consists of a real/counterfactual classifier and an attribute classifier.
 By conditioning on label maps instead of vectors, XCAT-GAN~\cite{ref:XCAT-GAN} can synthesize high-fidelity cardiac MRI images.
 First, a U-Net~\cite{ref:UNET} was trained to obtain the 4-class or 8-class segmentation masks.
 The real images and masks were then fed as inputs to conditional GANs for image synthesis.
 The downstream cardiac cavity segmentation task was used to evaluate the generated data after the GANs training.
-In order to produce 3D cardiac synthetic MRI images, Joyce \emph{et al}.~\cite{ref:Joyce} conditioned the synthesis on a learnt anatomical model.
+In order to produce 3D cardiac synthetic MRI images, Joyce \emph{et al}.~\cite{ref:Joyce} conditioned the synthesis on a learned anatomical model.
 The samples from the anatomical model and random Gaussian noises were input to the sequential transform and render modules to generate synthetic volumes.
 All the model parameters were trained through self-supervision with a reconstruction error.
+Xia~\emph{et al.}~\cite{ref:R3_p2_brain} conditioned on difference age vectors to synthesize age-progressed 2D slices, which had the potential for 3D volumes.
+Qiao~\emph{et al.}~\cite{ref:R3_p4} considered both age and gender in a conditional generative model to generate 3D anatomy of the ageing heart.
+The model consisting of a cycle-consistent reconstruction and a self-reconstruction module was applied to cross-sectional and longitudinal datasets.